 Primary Focus & Experience

-Ian’s practice focuses on land use entitlements for multifamily residential, office and commercial projects, with an emphasis on working in complex Puget Sound jurisdictions.
-Ian works with developers, property owners and investors to identify and execute strategies that provide predictable, cost-effective pathways to obtain entitlements.
-Currently, Ian chairs the NAIOP Washington Commercial Real Estate Association Government Affairs Committee.
+Ian’s practice focuses on land use entitlements for multifamily residential, office and commercial projects, with an emphasis on working in Puget Sound jurisdictions.
+Ian works with developers, property owners and investors to identify and execute strategies that provide predictable, cost-effective pathways to secure entitlements.
 Prior to joining McCullough Hill Leary, he served in Governor Gregoire's administration as a liaison to local government, civic and business interests throughout the South Puget Sound and as a lobbyist for cities.
 Ian uses his legislative and policy background to help clients navigate political issues arising in the land use process.

 Recent Significant Engagements

 Puget Sound urban development.
-Obtained entitlements for numerous mixed-use residential, office, retail and institutional developments in Seattle, Bellevue and Redmond.
+Obtained entitlements for numerous mixed-use residential, office, hotel, retail, religious and educational developments in Seattle, Bellevue and Redmond.

 Landmarks and historic districts.